Zac MacMath

-Zachary Michael MacMath (born August 7, 1991) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Real Salt Lake.
-MacMath was drafted No. 5 overall in the 2011 MLS SuperDraft by the Philadelphia Union.
+Zachary Michael MacMath (born August 7, 1991) is an American former professional soccer player who played as a goalkeeper for Major League Soccer club Real Salt Lake.
+He was drafted No. 5 overall in the 2011 MLS SuperDraft by the Philadelphia Union.
+He announced his retirement on November 7, 2025.

 Early and personal life

 MacMath was born in St. Petersburg, Florida, the son of Marcia and Gary MacMath.
 MacMath is Jewish.
 His mother is Jewish, his father is Catholic, and MacMath himself practices Judaism.
 He had a Bar Mitzvah at Temple Beth El, a Reform synagogue in his hometown.

 He attended the St. Petersburg High School in his hometown as a freshman, and then attended the IMG Soccer Academy in Bradenton, Florida.
 He was a two-time Parade magazine High School All-American soccer goalkeeper.

 Club career

 College and amateur

 MacMath attended the University of Maryland, where he was first choice goalkeeper for three seasons, winning a national title and numerous individual awards along the way.
 It was during this time that he had a training stint with English Premier League club Everton.
 At the end of the 2008 season and the 2010 season, MacMath was named to the Jewish Sports Review's All-America team.